isaac-philip/semantic-ui/README.md

-Direct utilization of Sencha in projects.
+Direct utilization of Semantic-UI in projects using snippets/code from this repo.

 Example ui with form/ calendar themes etc